Contents

 Family time!

-If you’d told me way back that I would marry a woman I met in a foreign country, and she is far away from a different continent, I wouldn’t have believed it.
+If you’d told me that I would marry a woman I met in a foreign country who is from a different continent, I wouldn’t have believed it.
 How high are the odds?

 If ever there is tomorrow when we’re not together… there is something you must never forget.
 You are braver than you believe, stronger than you seem, and smarter than you think.
 But the most important thing is, even if we’re apart… I’ll always be with you.—A.A.
 Milne

-Embracing this part of our relationship, we soon had a kid on our way—time to become a family.
+Embracing this part of our relationship, we soon had a kid on theway—time to become a family.
 We found a house and somehow got back a Default Path.
 Or should it be called the Path of Love?

 My Pathless Path